jvue96/Immigrant-Families-Together/README.md

 3. Copy SQL text from database.sql
 4. Paste SQL text into Postico and execute statements to create tables and intial user

+### What URL to demo the app
+1. If npm run client did not open a new browser/tab for you, in your browser URL, insert http://localhost:3000/#/home to navigate to the home page of this application and begin demo-ing.

 ### Login
 1. This is a protected application where users need to be registered by an admin
 2. To log in as the initial admin, use the following credentials: